kernelcurry/kernelcurry-site/kernelcurry.com/content/blog/introduction/index.md

 ---
 title: 'Introduction'
-description: 'The blog starts here!
+abstract: 'The blog starts here!
 It is going to be a long journey ahead....'
 date: '2013-10-30T00:00:00.000Z'
 draft: false
 image: "main.jpg"